Dara Shikoh Garden

-Dara Shikoh Garden is a Mughal garden situated in Bijbehara.
-The garden was built in memory of Dara Shikoh, the eldest son of Shah Jahan.
+Dara Shikoh Garden is a Mughal garden situated in Bijbehara in the Jammu & Kashmir Union Territory.
+The garden was constructed under the patronage of Dara Shikoh, the eldest son of Shah Jahan.
 The garden comprises centuries-old Chinar trees planted by the Mughal emperors, brought from Iran, which is why its host town Bijbehara is also known as Town of Chinars.

 History

 Dara Shikoh, a Mughal Emperor and the eldest son of the fifth Mughal Emperor Shah Jahan, built the garden in the early 17th century.
 It was opened in 1640 A.D.